Juan Magán

-As a remixer, he has worked with the following artists, among others: Selena, Don Omar, Paulina Rubio, Juanes, Nelly Furtado, Dulce María, Pitbull, Michael Gray, Milk & Sugar, Bob Sinclar, Gary Nesta Pine, Ian Oliver, Azzido da Bass, Jerry Ropero, E Smoove, Barbara Muñoz, Pier Bucci, Tara McDonald, CeeLo Green and INNA.
+As a remixer, he has worked with the following artists, among others: J Balvin, Selena, Don Omar, Paulina Rubio, Juanes, Nelly Furtado, Dulce María, Pitbull, Michael Gray, Milk & Sugar, Future, MC Fioti, Bob Sinclar, Gary Nesta Pine, Ian Oliver, Azzido da Bass, Jerry Ropero, E Smoove, Barbara Muñoz, Pier Bucci, Tara McDonald, CeeLo Green and INNA.

 Biography

 Juan Magán became interested in music in 1994, when he began to frequent the discothèques.
 It started with a computer, a sampler and an analog synthesizer.
 In 2004, he launched his own music in the Latin register and with experience, he formed a group called Guajiros del Puerto two years later.
 Their hit Veo Veo became a real success all over Latin America.

 Between 2007 and 2009, he formed a duet with Marcos Rodríguez called Magán & Rodríguez.
 His debut album, Suave, premiered with Marcos Rodríguez in 2009, included Suck My - Suave, Bora Bora, The Rising Mano, El Globo, El Otro Yo Soy, Loco, and Merenguito.
 In 2009, he released a compilation to Vale Music / Universal Music Spain, featuring Mariah (You Know I Want You) featuring Lumidee, "Yolanda (Tú no)" feat.
 Irmãos Verdades, Verano Azul, and as well as "Bailando Por Ahí", a tube of electronic merengue.
 His singles "Bora Bora" and "Verano Azul" are double platinum certified.

 In 2010, he made a feature on the single made by Inna, called "Un Momento".
 In 2011, a new version of "Bailando Por Ahi" is released, renamed 'Bailando Por el Mundo" with Pitbull and El Cata.
 He also featured in a Don Omar single, Ella No Sigue Modas.
 In 2013, the artist Farruko recorded a song with Magan.

 In 2015, he designed a summer hit entitled "He llorado" with Gente de Zona.

 In that same year, he became a naturalized Dominican citizen.